yankeyhotel/jquery.liveaddress/README.md

 -----------------------

-The [index.html](https://github.com/smartystreets/jquery.liveaddress/blob/master/index.html) file provided can be used as a convenient, mostly-isolated environment in which to test different scenarios.
+The [index.html](https://github.com/smartystreets/jquery.liveaddress/blob/master/index.html) file provided can be used as a convenient, isolated environment in which to test different scenarios.
 Knock yourself out!
 Better in testing than in production, right?